The Shops of Woburn Sands

 Two staff connected to the bank were killed in World War II.
 Sergeant Harry William Mayne, No. 1176480, of the RAF Volunteer Reserve, died 19th August 1942, aged 30, and was buried at Eyeworth Churchyard, Bedfordshire.
 This was possibly a training accident.
 Flight Sergeant John Joseph O’Brien Heady, also of the RAF Volunteer Reserve, 153 Sqn., was killed 14th February 1945, when the Lancaster he was on board was shot down by a Ju88 over eastern Germany.
 A plaque in the Bank remembered them both.
 The plaque was moved to the Central Milton Keynes Branch.

 Wingrave held on to this part of his building and continued his business there.
+Grocer continued under Mr Parker, who advertised as J & K Parker, florists in 1970.
+Then in the 1980’s, it was Del Marie, another grocers, who held it in conjunction with No.51.
 It has been Gerrod Video rentals, and is now Kings Road clothes.

 Both the 1840 Tithe Apportionment and the auction particulars treat this and No.57 as one property, but the 1880 map clearly shows it as two cottages.
 Proof of the alterations and additions can be seen on close inspection of the buildings, as from the passage between Nos.
 53 and 55, the outline of the old cottages can be traced in the brickwork, with a 12ft. addition on the front, to bring the shops up to the pavement, and attic storey added above.
 The property was held by the Boyes family until 1931.